-- We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - o physical monitoring (supervision, monitoring internet and web access) - If a concern is identified via monitoring approaches we will: - Inform the DSL through CPOMs - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+- We will appropriately monitor internet use on all setting owned or provided internet enabled devices and personal devices which connect to the school infrastructure/network - If a concern is identified via monitoring approaches we will: - We will inform the DSL via CPOMS. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.